ember-learn/ember-blog/source/2020-04-24-the-ember-times-issue-145.md

 Curious to learn more?
 Read the full post on [@pzuraq's blog](https://www.pzuraq.com/autotracking-case-study-trackedmap/)!

 And by the way: Even though the case study is also a detailed guide on how to develop your own `TrackedMap`, you don't have to build it yourself, to be able to use this awesome feature in your Ember app.
-Check out @pzuraq's community addons [tracked-built-ins](https://github.com/pzuraq/tracked-built-ins) or [tracked-maps-and-sets](https://github.com/pzuraq/tracked-maps-and-sets) to get started with autotracked `Maps`s today!
+Check out @pzuraq's community addons [tracked-built-ins](https://github.com/pzuraq/tracked-built-ins) or [tracked-maps-and-sets](https://github.com/pzuraq/tracked-maps-and-sets) to autotrack `Map`s today!

 ---